NREL/HPC/docs/Documentation/Systems/eagle_to_kestrel_transition.md

 ## Overview of steps

 This page is meant to provide all necessary information to transition a project from Eagle to Kestrel.
-Eagle is available through the end of March.
-After that, we no longer have a maintenance contract and parts availability/supply becomes an issue.
 Transitioning a project can be broken down into four steps:

 1. Accessing Kestrel
 2. Moving your files from Eagle to Kestrel